Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Related Work

-\paragraph{Parameter-Efficient Fine-Tuning} Fine-tuning leverages the generalization capabilities elicited from the general pretraining to specialize in specific domains and tasks \cite{devlin2018bert, radford2019gpt2} or align the LLM with target behaviors \cite{wei2022finetuned}.
+\paragraph{Parameter-Efficient Fine-Tuning.} Fine-tuning leverages the generalization capabilities elicited from the general pretraining to specialize in specific domains and tasks \cite{devlin2018bert, radford2019gpt2} or align the LLM with target behaviors \cite{wei2022finetuned}.
 However, updating parameters in LLMs comes with a high computation cost and minimal compute environment required for gradient computation.
 As the hyper-scale era makes fine-tuning for LLMs prohibitively expensive, both efficient and effective alternatives to fine-tuning have received considerable attention.
 Specifically, inspired by the sensitivity of LLMs to prompts \cite{schick2020exploiting}, a line of works has proposed introducing trainable prompt embeddings prepended to the input text while freezing the original LLM parameters \cite{liu2021ptuning, li-liang-2021-prefix, lester-etal-2021-power}.
 As another approach, adapter modules \citep{houlsby2019adapter} introduce task-specific parameters, which are inserted between the pre-existing layers of the model Extending on this adapter-based approach, LoRA \citep{hu2022lora} employs the concept of low-rank bottleneck modules while demonstrating comparable performance to full fine-tuning.
 Subsequent works have unified the various versions and diverging approaches to PEFT \cite{he2022towards, mao-etal-2022-unipelt} by formulating them in a single mathematical framework.
 These parameter-efficient methods have shown comparable performance to full model fine-tuning, presenting a cost-effective and efficient avenue for tailoring LLMs to specific tasks.

 However, even with the adoption of PEFT, the inherent model size of the LLM remains a challenge to handle.
-A quick solution is to apply post-training quantization (PTQ), but its interaction with task-specific parameters is an ongoing research issue.
-Attempts to graft PEFT and neural network quantization included Quadapter \citep{quadapter} and AlphaTuning \citep{alphatuning}, however, these two methods were only studied in smaller models of 1.3B or less.
+One immediate solution is to apply post-training quantization (PTQ), but its interaction with task-specific parameters is still an area of active research.There have been attempts to integrate PEFT and neural network quantization, including methods like Quadapter \citep{quadapter} and AlphaTuning \citep{alphatuning}.
+Yet, these methods have primarily been explored in smaller models of 1.3B or fewer parameters.
+Appendix \ref{appendix:alphatuning} delineates the distinctions between our method and AlphaTuning.